curtis-m-l/csci389-hw2/README.md

 ## Basic Cache Operations:

 Our initial design mainly made use of the standard library's unordered map for basic cache operations.
-We used to unordered maps: one to hold the values stored in the cache, and another for the sizes of each object.
+We ended up using two unordered maps: one to hold the values stored in the cache, and another for the sizes of each object.
 In retrospect, instead of creating a whole new map to hold sizes, we could have made a single unordered map full of size-value tuples, but this version is nearly as efficient.
 The initial design had no evicition policy, and threw out new values as soon as the cache was full.
 (Though it still allowed existing values to be edited if there was space.)